tsn-playground/Latitude5490-EFI/README.md

 ## Bugs (only on Sequoia):
   - Intel Bluetooth (needs patches)
-  - AirPortitlwm (only works on Sequoia)
+  - AirPortitlwm (only works on Ventura)
   - Brightness slider (-igfxblt and -igfxbls won't work)

 ## Screenshots